Kelsey descendant Arlene Green : "You should not memorialize a monster with a town name"

 Citizens for Healing (C4H) is a local group of volunteers who came together to change the name of the town of Kelseyville to Konocti.
 See our About Page

-The first C4H meeting was held in Pioneer Park in Kelseyville on October 12, 2020, Indigenous Peoples Day, and we have been meeting every month since then.
+The first C4H meeting was held in Pioneer Park in Kelseyville on October 12, 2020, Indigenous Peoples Day, and we have been meeting nearly every month since then.
 We have held public informational meetings all round the lake.
 On Monday, October 9th, (Indigenous People's Day, 2023) Citizens for Healing held a gathering to Celebrate 3 years of functioning together as a group.

 The procedure is on our How Page

 The next meeting will be at 2 PM in Upper Lake on March 10, 2024.

 The March 10th meeting will be a working session to review our progress and plan our next steps.

 The agenda will be distributed via our email@example.com mailing list.

 This will be at a private home in Upper Lake.
 Call Dallas at 707-245-4118 for directions.